G2DA: Geometry-Guided Dual-Alignment Learning for RGB-Infrared Person Re-Identification: Experiment

 We adopt a two-stream CNN network following \cite{Ye2020DynamicDA} as our baseline model, where the first residual block is independent for each modality to capture modality-specific feature patterns and the other four blocks are shared to learn modality-shared feature embeddings.
 The combination of identity loss and triplet loss guides the network to learn cross-modality discriminative feature representations.
 It achieves 49.17\% and 47.27\% in terms of Rank-1 accuracy and mAP score, respectively, outperforming a lot of previous methods and proving to be a strong baseline model.

-\textit{Effectiveness of O.} Based on $B$, we further employ OT distance to explicitly mitigate the distribution difference of each identity across two modalities, which exhibits a clear improvement over the baseline model by 4.41\% on Rank-1 accuracy and 4.73\% on mAP score under the challenging \textit {all-search} mode, and a larger improvement can be seen in \textit {indoor-search} mode.
-It is obvious that the bridge of intra-class distribution gap greatly benefits modality-invariant feature learning, effectively facilitating cross-modality matching.
+\textit{Effectiveness of O.} Based on $B$, we further employ OT distance to explicitly mitigate the distribution difference between every cross-modality sample pair, which exhibits a clear improvement over the baseline model by 4.41\% on Rank-1 accuracy and 4.73\% on mAP score under the challenging \textit {all-search} mode (a larger improvement can be seen in \textit {indoor-search} mode).
+It is obvious that the bridge of sample-level distribution gap greatly benefits modality-invariant feature learning, effectively facilitating cross-modality matching.

-\textit{Effectiveness of CL.} Based on $B$+$O$, we study the effectiveness of the proposed multi-level contrastive loss, and observe that the performance get a further improved by 0.98\% on Rank-1 identification rate and 1.52\% on mAP score.
-The above phenomenon shows the importance of part-level feature alignment, and simultaneously verifies that the proposed contrastive loss enhances the modality-invariance of the learned representations.
+\textit{Effectiveness of CL.} Based on $B$+$O$, we study the effectiveness of contrastive loss and observe that the performance get a further improved by 0.98\% on Rank-1 identification rate and 1.52\% on mAP score.
+The above phenomenon shows the importance of part-level feature alignment, and simultaneously verifies that contrastive loss is conducive to enhance modality-invariance of learned representations.

-\textit{Effectiveness of G.} When we further integrate with the proposed geometry-guided GAT, the matching performance is advanced with gains of 2.09\% and 4.06\% in Rank-1 accuracy under \textit{all-search} and \textit{indoor-search} modes, respectively.
-Thus, it is evident that the geometry dependencies of body-parts are capable of refining part features, where semantic features are emphasized but meaningless ones are suppressed.
+\textit{Effectiveness of G.} When we further perform multi-head attention within the graph, the matching performance is advanced with gains of 2.09\% and 4.06\% in Rank-1 accuracy under \textit{all-search} and \textit{indoor-search} modes, respectively.
+It is evident that richer knowledge captured from distinct subspaces greatly raises the upper bound of feature distinctiveness, effectively facilitating discriminative feature representation learning.

-\textit{Effectiveness of CE.} We augment the multi-head attention mechanism with a channel-wise message fusion module to reinforce each partial-representation.
-As we can see, it acquires 1.9\% performance gain of on Rank-1 identification rate and 1.06\% improvement on mAP score under \textit{indoor-search} mode, demonstrating that it is beneficial to learn high-quality representations.
+\textit{Effectiveness of MF.} We further introduce a self-adaptive message fusion strategy to refine partial-representations learned from multi-head attention mechanism.
+As we can see, it acquires 1.9\% performance gain of on Rank-1 identification rate and 1.06\% improvement on mAP score under \textit{indoor-search} mode, demonstrating that replacing the redundant channels with a meaningful one is beneficial to learn high-quality representations.

 It is obvious that the proposed model reaches the optimal performance when integrating with all components, obtaining 57.07\% on Rank-1 accuracy and 55.05\% on mAP score, which suggests that all these modules work well together.